teachresources/RPP/schedule/index.md

 # Course Schedule

-All the information related to the Course introduction can be found [here](https://docs.google.com/spreadsheets/d/1YFBP6Qa5S78Xn77GfmOgQg1wjlvgceqPmbOcBMi94T8/edit?usp=sharing).
+All the details related to the Course Schedule and students project can be found [here](https://docs.google.com/spreadsheets/d/1YFBP6Qa5S78Xn77GfmOgQg1wjlvgceqPmbOcBMi94T8/edit?usp=sharing).